How would you like to take a peek into my secret stash of tricks that I’ve personally used to save my clients 10% to 70% on life insurance?

 Which company will give us the best deal on a client who has diabetes, takes depression medication, and has sleep apnea?

-Perhaps you don’t have diabetes, sleep apnea, and depression, like our example.
+Perhaps you have diabetes, sleep apnea, or depression, like our example.

 …or maybe you have a rare health condition no agent seems to understand.